Check out outstanding wineries, beautiful beaches, natural wonders and unique landmarks – read on for the best things to do in Margaret River!

 8. Canal Rocks

 Canal Rocks is natural geographical feature along the coast of the Margaret River region.
-A natural channel was formed after centuries of erosion from the ocean’s waves and can be explored on foot through wooden pathways.
+A natural narrow channel was formed after centuries of erosion from the ocean’s waves, which can be explored on foot through wooden pathways.

 9. Busselton Jetty

 You may be thinking to yourself, “Why is a jetty on this list?”
-The reason is because it is the longest wooden jetty in the southern hemisphere, spanning more than 2 kilometers in length!
+The reason is because Busselton Jetty is the longest wooden jetty in the southern hemisphere, spanning more than 2 kilometers in length!
 Walking the entire length will take you approximately 25 minutes.

-There is also a small “train” that takes you up and down the stretch of the jetty as well as an underwater observatory where you can check out the marine life.
-It’s one of the more popular Margaret River attractions to check out if you’re traveling with young children.
+There is also a small “train” that takes you up and down the stretch of the jetty (departing on the hour, the ride lasts 45 minutes) as well as an underwater observatory where you can check out the marine life.
+It’s one of the more popular Margaret River attractions to check out if you’re traveling with young children – our nephews and nieces love it!
+You will want to book ahead as the train fills up quickly and you will need to wait until the next departure time if you miss it.

 10. Hamelin Bay